Clarice Cliff: The 1930s

 Further vividly colored patterns, such as Melon and Circle Tree appeared in 1930.
 Cliff devised many ways of marketing these: in-store painting demonstrations, for which Cliff chose just the prettiest of her painters and most famously she and Shorter had the idea to actually pay major 1930s celebrities to endorse the ware.
 This was done both in magazine articles and by appearances at large stores.
-The celebrities included "actresses Adrienne Allen, Marion Lorne, Marie Tempest, the BBC presenter Christopher Stone, musical comedy star Bobby Howes".
-Even Sir Malcolm Campbell who had just broken the world land speed record appeared at a promotion at the First Avenue Hotel, London in 1930.
+The celebrities included "actresses Adrianne Allen, Marion Lorne, Marie Tempest, the BBC presenter Christopher Stone and musical comedy star Bobby Howes".
+Sir Malcolm Campbell who had just broken the world land speed record appeared at a promotion at the First Avenue Hotel, London in 1930.

-Cliff's worldwide impact was made clear by a story in the Pasadena Evening Post in California.
+Cliff's worldwide impact was made clear by a story in the Pasadena Evening Post in the US.
 It pictured her with a five-foot-high 'horse' made entirely of Bizarre ware which had been made to promote the ware in Britain.
 It was in this article, that Cliff made what has become her most famous quote: "Having a little fun at my work does not make me any less of an artist, and people who appreciate truly beautiful and original creations in pottery are not frightened by innocent tomfoolery."

 Between 1932 and 1934 Cliff was the art director for a major project involving nearly 30 artists of the day (prompted by the Prince of Wales) to promote good design on tableware.
 The 'Artists in Industry' earthenware examples were produced under her direction, and the artists included such notable names as Duncan Grant, Paul Nash, Barbara Hepworth, Vanessa Bell, and Dame Laura Knight.
 The project 'Modern Art for the Table' was launched at Harrods London in October 1934 but received a mixed response from both the public and the press, though at the same time Cliff's own patterns and shapes were selling in large quantities around the world.

-Cliff's patterns are highly stylised and interpreted in strong colours, such as the 1933 Honolulu pattern.
-The trees are enamelled in red (coral) orange and yellow.
+Cliff's patterns are highly stylised and interpreted in strong colors, such as the 1933 Honolulu pattern.
+The trees are enameled in red (coral) orange and yellow.
 Cliff produced a colourway variation on this by simply changing the trees to shades of blue and pink, and this was then called Rudyard after a local Staffordshire beauty spot.